AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

    }
    ```

    The above styles display the Title and Description in an absolute position on the screen.
-The title will be displayed significantly larger than the description.
-The BEM notation of the component makes it very easy to carefully scope the styles within the cmp-poster class.
+The title is displayed larger than the description.
+The BEM notation of the component makes it easy to carefully scope the styles within the cmp-poster class.

 A third clientlibrary category: `cq.screens.components.edit` could be used to add Edit only specific styles to the component.